programmercv/resume_exporter/README.md

 [![Gem](https://img.shields.io/gem/v/resume_exporter.svg?style=flat)](https://rubygems.org/gems/resume_exporter)
 [![Travis](https://img.shields.io/travis/prtflio/resume_exporter.svg)](https://travis-ci.org/prtflio/resume_exporter)

-RésuméExporter is a tool to export résumé data from different sources (LinkedIn, Xing, Stackoverflow) to json or xml.

 You can use it as a [command-line tool](#from-the-command-line), as a [ruby library](#in-your-ruby-project) or online at [https://prtfl.io/](https://prtfl.io/).

 This is my first gem, contributions and feedback are welcome!
 Please be gentle.

-## TL;TR
+## Why?

-You can use RésuméExporter to extract resume data from linkedin, xing or stackoverflow to a json file looking like [that](https://github.com/programmercv/resume_exporter/blob/master/spec/fixtures/example.json)
+You can use RésuméExporter to extract resume data from linkedin, xing or stackoverflow to any format you like (.md, .yml, .xml, .pdf, .doc, .html).

-You can then use it to host your résumé online, with Github Pages and the ProgrammerCV [jekyll theme](https://github.com/programmercv/theme)
+If you export to a [json file](spec/fixtures/example.json) you can use that with the ProgammerCV [jekyll theme](https://github.com/programmercv/theme) to host your résumé online, on your own account with Github Pages.

-... or export to .md, .yml, .xml, .pdf, .doc, .html

 ## Installation